jverzani/SymPyPythonCall.jl/docs/src/introduction.md

 [here](http://docs.sympy.org/dev/tutorial/index.html).
 The overall structure and many examples are taken from that work, with adjustments and additions to illustrate the differences due to using `SymPy` within `Julia`.

-After installing `SymPy`, which is discussed in the package's `README` file, we must first load it into `Julia` with the standard command `using`:
+After installing `SymPyCall` we must first load it into `Julia` with the standard command `using`: